UniversalScientificTechnologies/xDOS_doc/AIRDOS/AIRDOS04.md

 The detection (analog) part consists of the following key components:

 **Analog Part**: This segment contains the highly sensitive analog electronics necessary for processing signals from the semiconductor sensing element.
-It's optimized to minimize noise and maximize sensitivity, crucial for accurate radiation measurement.
+It's optimized to minimize noise and maximize sensitivity, which is crucial for accurate radiation measurement.
 Analog signals are immediately converted into digital data.
 This process ensures that the captured data is accurate and detailed enough for quality measurements and real-time signal processing.

 **Sensing Element - PIN Diode**: The sensing element of the detection part is a semiconductor PIN diode.
 Selected for its ability to effectively detect ionizing radiation with high accuracy by absorbing particle energy, the diode is positioned under the top side of the box.
 Its precise location is marked on the top label of the casing, guiding proper orientation during installation.